How To Install Zabbix Server 4.x on CentOS 7 / RHEL 7

-Zabbix is not available in our base OS by default, so install Zabbix repository configuration package.
+Zabbix is not available in our base OS by default.
+So, we need to install the Zabbix repository configuration package to obtain Zabbix packages.

 Install Zabbix Server

-Use the following command to install Zabbix server along with MySQL database support package on your system.
+Use the following command to install the Zabbix server along with MySQL / MariaDB database support package on your system.

 yum install -y zabbix-server-mysql zabbix-web-mysql zabbix-agent

 To begin using the Apache with the Zabbix server.
 Zabbix configuration file needs to be updated with TimeZone.

 Update the below line with correct timezone.
-Find more time zones in the official site.
+Find more time zones from the official site.

 php_value date.timezone America/New_York